symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

         :language: bash
         :start-after: #!/bin/sh

 3. Is the namespace available?
 Try to register it before someone else does it!
-Announce a :ref:`register namespace transaction<register-namespace-transaction>` with the chosen name and renting duration expressed in blocks.
+Announce a :ref:`NamespaceRegistrationTransaction<namespace-registration-transaction>` with the chosen name and renting duration expressed in blocks.

 .. note:: A new block completes every ``15`` seconds on average.
 You will have to renew your namespace before it expires.